[LUM#14] Dear rare species

 How do we determine whether a species is rare?
-A new study alerts us to the need to consider the functional rarity of species in order to take account of their ecological role.
-An invitation to reorient conservation biology towards an ecosystem approach.
-Here's how it works.
+A new study highlights the need to consider the functional rarity of species in order to take their ecological role into account.
+It calls for conservation biology to shift towards an ecosystem-based approach.
+Explanations.

-It measures over 50 centimetres and can weigh up to a kilo, making it the largest tree-dwelling pigeon in the world and earning it its nickname: the giant carpophagus, Ducula goliath to its friends.
-This unusual pigeon hides its red eyes and slate and tawny plumage in the primary rainforest of New Caledonia, where everyone knows it by its common name, the notou.
-And the notou has a unique characteristic: it has a beak with a lower mandible capable of deforming, enabling it to gobble up fruits over 5 centimetres in diameter.
+It measures over 50 centimeters and can weigh up to one kilogram, making it the largest tree-dwelling pigeon in the world and earning it its name: the giant fruit dove, or Ducula goliath to its friends.
+This extraordinary pigeon hides its red eyes and slate-and-fawn plumage in the primary rainforest of New Caledonia, where everyone knows it by its common name, the notou.
+And the notou has a unique feature: it has a beak with a lower mandible that can deform, allowing it to swallow fruits more than 5 centimeters in diameter.

-Until now, a species has been considered rare when its population was limited to a small number of individuals or when it lived in a very restricted geographical area.
-Researchers are calling for these characteristics to be broadened: "the role these species play in their ecosystem, the way they contribute to its functioning, must also be taken into account", stresses Nicolas Mouquet, Scientific Director of the Centre de synthèse et d'analyse sur la biodiversité (Cesab).
+Until now, a species has been considered rare when its population is limited to a small number of individuals or when it lives in a very restricted geographical area.
+Researchers are calling for these characteristics to be broadened: "The role these species play in their ecosystem and the way they contribute to its functioning must also be taken into account," emphasizes Nicolas Mouquet, scientific director of the Center for Synthesis and Analysis of Biodiversity (Cesab).

 Double punishment